-The school acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.
+The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.

-Induction- all new staff will have training in the following: safeguarding policy, staff code of conduct, whistleblowing policy, pupil behaviour policy, safeguarding response to those children who go missing from education, the identity and function of the DSL/DDSLs, Part 1 and Annex B of KCSIE 2023 and on-line safety/acceptable use of technologies policies.
+Induction- all new staff will have training in the following: safeguarding policy, staff code of conduct, whistleblowing policy, pupil behaviour policy, safeguarding response to those children who go missing from education, the identity and function of the DSL/DDSLs, Part 1 and Annex B of KCSIE 2024, on-line safety/acceptable use of technologies policies and mental health policy.